stoneyv/cdc_diabetes/README.md

 <img src="images/screenshot_mapshaper_verify.png"/>

 ### 5. Create one of the flexdashboards.
 Currently there is a leaflet and a tmap to leaflet implementation.
 NOTE: If you receive a YAML error you may be missing the CRAN rmapshaper library.
-If you have difficulty installing the rmapshaper library you may be missing the folowing system libraries. jq, protobuf, protobuf-compiler.
-You can knit the project without the orientation and it will work without the rmapshaper library.
+If you have difficulty installing the rmapshaper package you may be missing the folowing system libraries. libjq-dev, libv8-dev,protobuf, and protobuf-compiler.
+You can install these system libraries and then install the CRAN package rmapshaper.
+You can also knit the project without the orientation and it will work without the rmapshaper library.

 a.
 Open the ./R/county_diabetes_leaflet.Rmd file in rstudio.
 b.
 Click the knit button to generate the flexdashboard html file.
 c.
 There is an R version of the file to make it easier to debug modifications to the dashboard.